Stamp duty: European Union

 Indirect taxes are also entirely prohibited on the issue of certain securities and debentures.

+Greece

+Greece, the fee was introduced by Legislative Decree 4755 Official Gazette Α΄164/15.5.1930 which was replaced by P.D.
+28.7.1931/1931, also known as the Stamp Duties Code, in view of the impending bankruptcy.
+It stipulated that all loan contracts were subject to a 3.6% fee.
+On 9 August 2024, the bill was put to public consultation by the Ministry of National Economy and Finance which abolishes the stamp duty on more than 600 transactions and introduces the digital transaction fee on transactions, which remains the fee.

 Hong Kong

 According to Schedule 1 of Hong Kong Stamp Duty Ordinance Cap.117 (SDO), Stamp duty applies to some legal binding documents as classified into 4 heads: